 If you toss and turn at night or wake up still feeling unrested, you are certainly not alone.
 Although sleep is essential for good health, inadequate quantity or quality of sleep affects one in three American adults according to the Sleep Foundation.
 Short-term symptoms include next day grogginess, fatigue, reduced attention span and unpleasant mood changes.
-Chronic sleep deprivation can even result in longer-term consequences such as poor cardiovascular health or increased risk of diabetes.
+Chronic sleep deprivation can even result in longer-term consequences such as poor cardiovascular health or increased risk of diabetes and obesity.
 Sleep deprivation accounts for an annual loss of $400B in productivity and countless billions of dollars in healthcare costs each year.

 Sleep is one of the 5 Pillars of Wellness for good reason.
 It is the body’s time to rest and recover from the day and prepare for the one to come.
 Sleep provides a multitude of other benefits in addition to a bodily recharge.
 For example, a good night’s rest boosts the immune system and can even make vaccines more effective.
 Sleep improves concentration and cognitive functions.
 It even improves mood by boosting energy levels and happiness.
 The benefits of proper sleep are well documented yet many of us still do not get the prescribed rest we need.